 Every Council is required to undertake and complete a review of all polling districts and polling places within its administrative boundary at least once every five years.
 The last review was completed in January 2015.

-The aim of the review is to ensure that:
+The aim of the review

 - electors in the constituency have such reasonable facilities for voting as are practicable in the circumstances

 - as far as is reasonable and practicable, the polling places they are responsible for are accessible to all electors, and when considering the designation of a polling place, must have regard to the accessibility needs of disabled persons.

 The review will not consider ward boundaries, divisions or parliamentary constituencies.

 You can download the Polling District Schedule showing the existing polling districts and polling places (stations) for the entire district.
 This gives the location of our current polling stations that we plan on using at all future elections.
 Visit the central government website for further information on Local government structure and elections.